 The CEO appointed by the Board of Directors sees to the daily administration of the Company as provided in the Limited Liability Companies Act and the instructions and orders given by the Board.
 The CEO ensures the legality of the Company’s accounting and the reliable organisation of asset management.
 The CEO participates in Board meetings as a presenter and chairs the Management Team.

-Jyrki Vaittinen has been Avidly Plc’s CEO as of 1 January 2019.
+Mikko Marttinen has been Avidly Plc’s interim CEO as of 6 August 2019.

 Further information: Management Team

 The principal duty of Avidly Plc’s Management Team is to assist the CEO in operative management.
 The duties of the Management Team include the Group’s strategic planning and finance, decision-making in sales and significant business transactions as well as the development of the Company’s internal cooperation.

 The members of the Management Team report to the CEO.
 The Management Team convenes regularly, at least quarterly.
 In addition, the Management Team holds extra meetings for the purpose of strategic planning.